S4nfs/MyPROJECTS/REACT-JS_Course/Intro.md

 https://medium.com/coffee-and-codes/componentdidmount-v-s-componnetwillmount-react-47f4f631276c

-Props - Props stand for "Properties."
+🟡Props - Props stand for "Properties."
 They are read-only components.
 Props are arguments passed into React components

                     Props                               ||                             State
         Props get passed to the component               ||            State is managed into the component